Generalized spherically symmetric gravitational model: Hamiltonian dynamics in extended phase space and BRST charge: The BRST charge

 As was mentioned in Section 2, the gravitational part of the action in (\ref{full-act2}) is not invariant under gauge transformation and, therefore under BRST transformations (\ref{delN1}) -- (\ref{delW1}).
 Then, we should return to the gravitational action (\ref{grav-act1}).
 Now we deal with the Lagrangian which involves second derivatives of metric components and ghosts.
 The BRST charge is constructed in accordance with the Noether theorem generalized for theories with high derivatives:

 $\phi^a$ stands for all variables $N$, $N^r$, $V$, $W$ and ghosts.
 After some tedious calculations we come to the following expression for the BRST charge in the spherically symmetric model:

 $\cal H$ is a Hamiltonian density in (\ref{Ham-EPS}).
 It can be directly checked that the charge (\ref{BRST1}) generates transformations (\ref{delN1}) -- (\ref{delbtr}).
-Let us emphasized that the Hamiltonian equations in extended phase space, in particular, constraints and gauge conditions which have the status of Hamiltonian equations, is used to get correct results, for instance,
+Let us emphasized that the Hamiltonian equations in extended phase space, in particular, constraints and gauge conditions which have the status of Hamiltonian equations, can be used to get correct results, for instance,

 Here we used one of the Hamiltonian equations $\dot N=\displaystyle\frac{\delta H}{\delta P_N}$ (\ref{DN}), and the expression for $P_{\bar\theta_0}$ (\ref{Pbt0}).
 To check (\ref{dell0}), (\ref{dellr}) one should firstly find $\delta P_N$, $\delta P_{N^r}$.